 Ice Packs

 Being a diabetic, I know you might feel muscle cramping or feet numbness.
 Applying an ice pack to the affected area can help reduce inflammation and pain.
-Be sure to use a towel to wrap the ice pack in to avoid frostbite.
+Use a towel to wrap the ice pack in to avoid frostbite.

 Heating Pads